 EMC (Engineering and Management Consultant) for the project will have sufficient staff with skills on Environment and Social aspects.
+However, an Environmental and social expert is hired by the KSEBL for assisting in E&S compliances for the activities.
 Awareness raising and capacity building on the new Environmental and Social Framework (ESF) need to be carried out for the environment and social staff engaged and this will be an area of continued focus, with a view to generate awareness at to dam level.
 EMC will develop formats for regular supervision and monitoring on E&S issues and undertake site visits/ inspections of the dam sites to monitor for compliance; collate and review QPRs and set up a monitoring and reporting system on E&S issues.